nigeltao/nigeltao.github.io/blog/2023/cpp-coro-part-2-await-fizz-buzz.md

 The `Coro` type here (discussed further below) plays a similar role to the `Generator` type from part 1.
 Note the `co_await`s here.
 We're not calling [`write`](https://man7.org/linux/man-pages/man2/write.2.html) directly.
-We're doing something that could actually `write` or it could cause our coroutine to suspend.
+We're doing something that could actually write to the pipe or it could cause our coroutine to suspend (if it couldn't write).
 Again, details (e.g. what's a `Scheduler`?) are further below.

 In general, C++ coroutines don't have to be cooperatively scheduled (e.g. they can run on multiple OS threads), but ours are in this single-threaded program.
-A pipe has a limited capacity (Linux [defaults to 16 pages](https://man7.org/linux/man-pages/man7/pipe.7.html)) so both of the loops here will eventually block (and then let the `Scheduler` run other coroutines).
+A pipe has limited capacity ([Linux defaults to 16 pages](https://man7.org/linux/man-pages/man7/pipe.7.html)) so both of the loops here will eventually block (and then let the `Scheduler` run other coroutines).